Cooking in The Keys

 How To Cook Peel 'n Eat Shrimp

 • Fill a large pot halfway with water.
-Add Southernmost Blend, apple cider vinegar, a few smashed garlic cloves, and squeeze in the juice of one lemon; throw the lemon in the pot.
+Add seafood seasoning, apple cider vinegar, a few smashed garlic cloves, and squeeze in the juice of one lemon; throw the lemon in the pot.
 Over high heat, bring the water to a rolling boil.

 • When boiling, add the shrimp.
-Bring water back to a rolling boil and cook about 2 minutes or until the shrimp are white and no longer translucent.
+Bring water back to a rolling boil and cook for 2 minutes or until the shrimp are white and no longer translucent.

 • When cool, place in a serving bowl.
 Dust with a teaspoon of the seasoning.
 Serve with lemon wedges and cocktail sauce.